DataRiverTeam/DataRiver/README.md

 ### Step 5
 The `mailbox` DAG uses a sensor to wait for files.
-In order to start processing the files, you need to put them in the directory specified in the DAG's configuration (for example: `/opt/airflow/data/map/*.json`)
+In order to start processing the files, you need to put them in the directory specified in the DAG's configuration (default: `/opt/airflow/data/map/*.json`)

 ## Service access